 This is typically between 300°F (150°C) to 495°F (258°C).

-The short answer is, technically, no. Motor oil is combustible.
-This classification means it’s slightly less likely to catch fire than something “flammable.”
+The brief answer is, technically, no. Motor oil is combustible.
+This classification means it’s somewhat less likely to catch fire than something “flammable.”

-That said, engine oil will still catch fire if exposed to high enough temperatures.
+**That said, engine oil will still catch fire if exposed to adequate temperatures**.
 You should always store it well away from anywhere hot or anything likely to ignite.

-In this simple guide, I will walk you through the fire risks of motor oil.
+In this essential manual, I will guide you through the hazards of fire from motor oil.

 Table of ContentsShow